cbeck88/conf-rs/MOTIVATION.md

 * Default flag names and env names based on the field name.
 * The syntax for `flatten` is very similar, but it now supports additional options like `prefix`, `env_prefix`, `long_prefix`, `help_prefix`, which can be defaulted or explicitly set.

-I built a first draft in spare time.
-Eventually it got to the point where I could play with large examples and see how it felt, and particularly, see if I would actually feel good about migrating a project that was using `clap` to use this library instead.

-At some point I considered it minimum-viable.
-Then I added regression tests, iterated a bit on improving error messages, and started using it in a medium-size project that had been using `clap`.

 Future directions
 -----------------